-Large breeding colonies of seabirds exist on many of the Abrolhos Islands, and depend for their food on schools of pelagic baitfish.
-More than 90 species of seabird have been identified.
+A range of reptiles, including lizards, skinks and dwarf bearded dragons, and large colonies of seabirds exist on many of the Islands.
+More than 90 species of seabird have been identified, which rely on schools of pelagic baitfish for their food!
 Smaller seabirds, in turn, provide food for white breasted sea eagles which occur in unusually large numbers throughout the Abrolhos Islands.

 Lying in the stream of western Australia's warm, southward-flowing Leeuwin Current, the marine environment surrounding the Abrolhos is a meeting place for tropical and temperate marine life and charming marine mammals like the Australian sea lion, bottlenose dolphins and green turtles.
 Sea lions, which are now classed as 'vulnerable' in Australia, can be seen playing in the waters or basking on coral beaches in the sun at Peos Island.
 Although cute, please remember that sea lions are wild animals and should be observed from a safe distance.
 If you're visiting the Abrolhos Islands between July and October, keep your eyes peeled for migrating humpback whales which inhabit the waters around the islands during these months.

 Sampson fish are also common, and some have become so friendly you can feed these huge fish by hand!

 The Abrolhos Islands' abundant waters are home to some of the ocean's most prized eating fish, such as baldchin groper, dhufish, snapper, coral trout and the emperor fish.
 The Islands have a significant Western rock lobster (crayfish) industry, and fishermen will also often catch octopus or pull scallops.
 If you're going fishing at the Islands, make sure to check fishing regulations and exclusion zones - or join a dedicated fishing tour!